 - You will always write at least one essay – in either the document-based question or long essay – that examines long-term developments that span historical time periods.

-- The coverage of the periods in the exam as a while will reflect the approximate period weightings (which you can find on page 28 of the Course and Exam Description).
+- The coverage of the periods in the exam as a whole will reflect the approximate period weightings (which you can find in the Course and Exam Description).